Staphylococcus/brain-from-brane/docs/02-oneness-interconnectedness/2d-embodied-extensions-integration.md

 ---

-## 1  From Cane to Culture
+## 1  From Cane to Culture — A Pattern Perspective

+Seen through the **Pattern Realism** lens (§1), embodiment is a story about **patterns merging into larger, more stable patterns**.
+A biological body, a wooden cane, and the neural control routine that welds them together are each self-stabilising configurations.
+When their feedback loops interlock, the result is a *composite pattern* whose overall stability (and behavioural reach) exceeds that of the parts.

-In classic macaque experiments by **Iriki et al.**, neurons that normally fire for the space right beyond the fingertips start firing at the tip of a handheld rake after only a few minutes of use.
-Similar remapping has since been shown with computer mice, wheelchairs and surgical robots.
-Cognitive-scientists such as **Clark** argue that this plastic extension of the body-schema is not a curiosity but a *central design feature* of intelligent systems: brains are built to spin up "soft prostheses" on demand.
+Classic macaque work by **Iriki et al** shows how quickly such mergers occur: neurons that normally encode the near-hand space start responding at the tip of a handheld rake within minutes.
+Similar remapping has been observed for computer mice, wheelchairs, surgical robots, even blind people's white canes.
+Cognitive-scientists like **Clark** treat this plasticity as a built-in *pattern-aggregation engine*: brains are wired to spin up "soft prostheses" on demand whenever coupling improves the agent's overall pattern stability and outward-stabilisation capacity.

 At the opposite end of the time-axis we find organism–culture composites: the sailor navigating with sextant and nautical charts in **Hutchins' "Cognition in the Wild"**, the coder fused with an IDE, the laboratory whose instruments and protocols jointly constitute a sensing-thinking whole.
 Here, too, boundaries blur; only the refresh-rate differs (seconds for a rake, decades for a research paradigm).